kvnxdev/NotifySC/README.md

 ========
 1. Download the NotifySC.java in the folder "Class".
 2. Drag and drop the class in your package in Eclipse/Android Studio where your main classes are (E.g. com.test.app)
+3. Open the NotifySC.java and write on top your packagename!
-3. You are ready!
+4. You are ready!
 Easy, isn't it?

 Context Information